Fredrickmureti/tenant-management-system/ADMINISTRATOR_MANUAL.md

 ## System Overview

 ### What is this system?
-This is a comprehensive water billing management system designed for property managers and water utility companies to:
+This is a comprehensive water billing management system designed for Mwanzo Flats property to:
 - Track tenant information and water meter readings
 - Generate monthly water bills automatically
 - Record payments and track balances